VanitySix/JoyOfCodingSummer2024/phonebill/src/main/resources/edu/pdx/cs/joy/louis8/README.txt

 - If -textfile option is not chosen or provided, default.txt will be created in the current directory.

 ## Command Line Options
+* pretty - followed by directory name, a new directory/file will be created.
+The default directory is default.txt if none is specified.
+Prints the phone bill to a text file in "pretty" format
+* textFile - followed by directory name, a new directory/file will be created.
+The default directory is default.txt if none is specified.
+Prints phone bill to text file.
 * print - reads out the description of the newly added phone call.
-* textFile - followed by the directory name, a new directory/file will be created.
-The default directory is default.txt if none is specified.
 * README - print out the README file.